babeknaan/Biologie_Structurale/README.md

 One of the *Cooley Tukey FFT algorithm* is from the website of Preibisch Laboratory, the Berlin Institute of Medical Systems Biology (BIMSB).
 This website contains the *FFT Transform Plugin (2D/3D)* which display the phase spectrum and the power spectrum.
 The second *Cooley Tukey FFT algorithm* plugin is from the website of the PhD Piotr Wendykier.
 It is an improved version of the *FFTJ* plugin written by Nick Linnebrügger.
 For this plugin, RGB images are not supported.
 The last algorithm, using *Bluestein FFT algorithm*, is from the *Xlib* plugins and can process *FFT* 2D and 3D images of arbitrary size and give the real and imaginary part of the *FFT*.
 It also does the reverse *FFT*.
-As one of our algorithm only computes grey-scale images, two comparison will be done : one with the three plugins on grey scaled images and one with the two plugins working with colored images.
+/////As one of our algorithm only computes grey-scale images, two comparison will be done : one with the three plugins on grey scaled images and one with the two plugins working with colored images.
 The Benchmark using bellow is a JavaScript program we have written comparing the time of execution and the memory used.
 We have run this test 10 000 times for each plugin to have enough data.
 Forthermore, there is a warm-up phase of 100 iteration.
 We would have prefered to compare the algorithms without the whole plugin.
 Unfortunately, we don't have access to all the source codes of our plugins.
 Therefore, it is not possible to implement Benchmark directly in the plugins.
+However, as the Benchmark is relative study, if we run it in a comparable way for both plugins, it is still informative.

 To run our Benchmark, we have chosen an image in the image samples of *ImageJ* : *embryos.jpg*.
+We have chosen it because it is available to every ImageJ user and make those tests reproductible.

 ![Alt text](https://github.com/Nine-s/Biologie_Structurale/blob/master/Images/embryos.jpg "Reference Image") *Figure 1: Image from samples of ImageJ, used as a reference image to run the FFT plugins*

+To compare the two plugins, it is interesting to study the outputs of the *FFT* done on the embryos image.
+So the output images have been saved and showed here.

 ![Alt text](https://github.com/Nine-s/Biologie_Structurale/blob/master/Images/beat_FFT%202D_imag_no%20scal.jpg "Reference Image")
 *Figure 2: Output of ////// plugin showing the imaginary part of the image*